Safe Adults for Kids: Helping Children Build a Safe Support Circle (Ages 5–10)

 • try to solve problems calmly

-Children should understand that trusted adults are there to support them and help them when they need it most.
+Children should understand that Safe Adults are there to support them and help them when they need it most.

 Children sometimes face situations that they do not fully understand.
 They may feel unsure about how to explain what has happened or how they feel.

-When children know who their trusted adults are, they are more likely to:
+When children know who their Safe Adults are, they are more likely to:

 • speak up when something feels wrong